ltnetcase/BedAnno/README.md

 Then assign the primary tag 'Y' to the first refseq Acc.Ver, and add postfix "-N" (1..n-1) to the other following records in the order of sort result.

-**Note:**

-The master branch is under reconstruction, please use v0.31 branch instead for annotaion purpose.